Dimers on Riemann surfaces I: Temperleyan forests: Geometry of spines

 and can be classified (up to conjugation with M\"obius transforms) depending upon the behaviour of the trace: \begin{itemize} \item If $|e^{i\theta} -1|^2 = 4(|a|^2-1)^2$, then $\phi(z)$ is conjugate to either $z+1$ or $z-1$ seen as maps from $\H$ to $\H$. \item If $|e^{i\theta} -1|^2 > 4(|a|^2-1)^2$, then $\phi(z)$ is conjugate to $\lambda z$ where $\lambda>1$ seen as maps from $\H$ to $\H$. \item If $|e^{i\theta} -1|^2 < 4(|a|^2-1)^2$, then $\phi$ is conjugate to a rotation of the unit disc. \end{itemize} Thus there is a M\"obius map $\Phi$ from $\D$ to $\D$ or $\H$ such that $\phi = \Phi^{-1} \circ \mu_{\phi} \circ \Phi$ where $\mu_{\phi}$ is either a translation by $\pm 1$ or a scaling by $\lambda$ (in case $\Phi$ maps $\D$ to $\H$) or a rotation (in case $\Phi$ maps $\D$ to $\D$).

 We argue for any loop $\ell$, $\mu_{\phi_{\ell,\tilde x_0}}$ cannot be a rotation.
 Indeed, if a map $\phi_{\ell,\tilde x_0}$ was conjugate to a rotation, then its iterates would be either periodic, or a dense set (on the image of a circle).
-Being periodic is forbidden because of path lifting property and being dense is forbidden because $\Gamma$ is discrete.
-From the two remaining cases, we can complete the proof of \cref{lem:spine:boundary}. \begin{proof}[Proof of \cref{lem:spine:boundary}] Let $S$ be a spine, we can choose a point $x_0$ on $p( S)$ and a lift $\tilde x_0$ on $S$.
-Then we see that the previous general theory applies so we can find an open path $\tilde \ell$ (a certain lift of the path going once around a noncontractible loop) and a map $\phi_{p(S),\tilde x_0}$ such that
+Being periodic is forbidden because of path lifting property and being dense is forbidden because $\mathfrak{g}$ is discrete.
+From the two remaining cases, we can complete the proof of \cref{lem:spine:boundary}. \begin{proof}[Proof of \cref{lem:spine:boundary}]

+Let $S$ be a spine, we can choose a point $x_0$ on $p( S)$ and a lift $\tilde x_0$ on $S$.
+Then we see that the previous general theory applies so we can find an open path $\tilde \ell$ (a certain lift of the path going once around a non-contractible loop) and a map $\phi_{p(S),\tilde x_0}$ such that

 and the map $\phi_{p(S),\tilde x_0}$ is conjugate to either a scaling or a translation.
-The case of a scaling clearly gives a simple path between two different points (the image of $0$ and $\infty$) while the case of a translation gives a simple loop where the image of $\infty$ is the unique point point of $\partial \D$ on the loop. \end{proof}
+The case of a scaling clearly gives a simple path between two different points (the image of $0$ and $\infty$) while the case of a translation gives a simple loop where the image of $\infty$ is the unique point point of $\partial \D$ on the loop.

+In the case of the torus, the map $\phi_{p(S)}$ is simply a translation in $\C$ so the result is trivially true. \end{proof}

 We now prove \cref{lem:macro_winding} which provides bounds on the macroscopic winding of the spines.
 We repeat the statement of the Lemma here for convenience. \begin{lemma*}[Restating \cref{lem:macro_winding}] Fix a compact set $\tilde K \subset \tilde M'$.
 There exist constants $c,c'>0$ such that for all $\tilde v \in \tilde K$, for all $\delta<\delta_{ {p(\bar B_0)}}$, $n \ge 1$, $j \ge 1 $ and $u \in B_1$ such that $\P(X_{\tau_{i_j+1}} = u) >0$,